sparna-git/legislation-schema.org-howto/README.md

 ### Legal analysis properties

-These properties are common to different entities in the application profile :

 | Property | Range | Card. | Usage Note |
 | ---------| ----- | ----- | ---------- |
 | legislationChanges |  | 0..n ||